drewmccormack/Forked/Sources/ForkedModel/Documentation.docc/ForkedModel.md

 ## Overview

-ForkedModel provides a simple way to define data models that can be safely merged when concurrent changes occur.
+ForkedModel provides a simple way to define data models using Swift value types (_ie_ structs), which can be safely merged when concurrent changes occur.
 Attaching the `@ForkedModel` macro to a `struct`, you can create a data model that can handle property-wise merging with sophisticated algorithms.

+A mergeable model is useful for handling concurrent changes to data within your app, between processes (_eg_ extensions), and even between devices if you are syncing with iCloud.
+Adopting `@ForkedModel` takes very little effort, has very little risk since your model is comprised of standard structs, and prepares your app for whatever data concurrency challenges may arise.

 ## Creating a Basic Model